MicrosoftDocs/msix-docs/msix-src/packaging-tool/tool-known-issues.md

 - Manually update the MSIX Packaging Tool through the Microsoft Store on your computer.
 If this option if available to you, open the Store, go to **Downloads and updates**, and click **Get updates**.
 Alternatively, search for the MSIX Packaging Tool, and on the product page you can then prompt it for an update.
 - To install the MSIX Packaging Tool for offline use, follow [these instructions](disconnected-environment.md#get-the-msix-packaging-tool) to ensure you get the latest app through our offline process.

-If you are interested in joining our Insider Program, click [here](https://aka.ms/MSIXPackagingPreviewProgram).
+If you are interested in joining our Insider Program, go to [Join MSIX Packaging Tool Insiders!](aka.ms/MSIXPackagingPreviewProgram).

 ### MSIX Packaging Tool driver